gorold/gorold.github.io/_pages/about.md

   - /about.html
 ---

+__I'm currently on the job market, feel free to reach out to discuss any opportunities!__

 I'm currently a fourth year CS PhD candidate at Singapore Management University, advised by Assoc.
 Prof. Akshat Kumar.
 I am also very fortunate to be supported by the Salesforce Industrial Postgraduate Programme (administered by Singapore's Economic Development Board).
-At Salesforce Research Asia, I am supervised by Chenghao Liu (Senior Applied Scientist), and Prof. Steven Hoi.
+At Salesforce AI Research Singapore, I am supervised by Chenghao Liu (Lead Applied Scientist).

 My current research interest lies in time series modelling with neural networks, where I've worked on incorporating suitable inductive biases for time-series data such as trend and seasonality into the deep learning setting (self-supervised learning framework, model architecture, etc.).